JonRhett/EastGateChatApp/Scaffold.md

 # EastGate Chat App - Scaffold

-This document provides a comprehensive overview of the project's PROPOSED file structure.
+This document provides a comprehensive overview of the project's file structure.

 ## Root Directory
 - `package.json` - Project dependencies and scripts